 Put a speaker in the bathroom to play your child’s latest favorite song.
 Better yet, just choose a song to brush to!

-My daughters loved “Brush Your Teeth” by Raffi.
-In fact, my oldest uses it with her toddler for brushing time.
+I loved “Brush Your Teeth” by Raffi growing up.
+In fact, I use it with my toddler for brushing time.
 (It’s adorable, as I’m sure you can imagine.)

 Here’s our favorite, plus a few more fun songs your child might love:

 I recommend an hourglass rather than a digital timer for timing brushing.
 Most kids under the age of seven are very kinesthetic and an hourglass gives a tangible concept of how much time is left to brush.

 An hourglass also can’t be manipulated like a digital timer can.

 Try this easy sand timer to teach how to brush your teeth for kids.

 Here are two of the most common mistakes parents might make when starting a new brushing habit with their kiddos.
 (If you’ve done these, don’t fear—don’t be afraid to start over and make brushing fun again!)